react-navigation/react-navigation.github.io/versioned_docs/version-8.x/screen-options.md

 import * as React from 'react';
 import { View } from 'react-native';
 import { createStaticNavigation } from '@react-navigation/native';
+import {
+  createBottomTabNavigator,
+  createBottomTabScreen,
-import { createBottomTabNavigator } from '@react-navigation/bottom-tabs';
+} from '@react-navigation/bottom-tabs';
 import { MaterialCommunityIcons } from '@expo/vector-icons';

 // codeblock-focus-start